mgarbellini/Centrality-Community-Detection/Presentazione.md

 Let us note that the recalculation step is the most important feature of the algorithm, since the network without the most between edge is now a different network with a different structure.

-# % % Slide 14: Shortest path with BFS
+# % % Slide 14: Shortest path with modified BFS
 The shortest paths can be found using a breadth-first search.
 What is breadth-first search?
 Is an algorithm for searching a tree data structure for a node that satisfies a given property.
 It starts at the tree root and explores all nodes at the present depth prior to moving on to the nodes at the next depth level.
 It requires a queue to keep track of the child nodes that were encountered but not yet explored.

+In a single run all shortest path from vertex s to any other vertex is found with time complexity O(m), where m is the number of edges

 # % % Slide 15: Shortest path - Simple case
 The simple case serves to illustrate the basic principle of the algorithm.